skx/sysadmin-util/README.md

 when-up
 -------

-Waits until a given host is online (determined by ping until executing a given command)
+Waits until a given host is online, determined by ping, until executing a given command.

 Example: